LeosDisciple/rest_php/docs/implementation.md

 # Implementation of REST APIs with PHP
-This page describes how a REST API can be implemented in PHP
+This page describes how a REST APIs can be implemented in PHP

 It follows these steps which are explained more in detail:
+1. Processing client requests
+2. Data operations\
+  a.
+Data validation\
+  b.
+Database operations
+3. Response to client

 1. Processing client requests
 2. Data operations
   1. Data validation
   2. Database operations
 3. Response to client

 ## Use case: Notes
 To illustrate the mechanisms we are implementing a backend that stores **notes**.